PURPOSE OF JOB CLASS (NATURE OF WORK)

 1. Graduation from a vocational or technical school with a diploma designating completion of subject requirements in a maintenance trade area may be substituted for two (2) years of the General Experience.

-2. Two (2) years of experience as a Qualified Craft Worker Intern may be substituted for the General and Special Experience.
+3. At other State Agencies: Two (2) years of experience as a Qualified Craft Worker Intern may be substituted for the General and Special Experience.

 At State Airports: In addition to the checking of references and of facts stated in the application, a thorough background investigation of each candidate may be made before persons are certified for appointment.